Scroll down to see all images

 Buzz—sizzle—crackle—sizzle—buzz—sizzle—crackle—on and on it went.

 The skin of Selene’s SijanPao scintillated with random sparks.
-As it popped and sparked, the sphere-of-power damped down the cacophony and they levitated at the four quadrants with a naked Selene in the middle.
+As it popped and sparked, the sphere-of-power damped down the cacophony and they levitated at the four quadrants.
 Before them lay a vast space of visual impossibility.
 In terrified awe, Selene put her hands to her face.
-Her training in the Sacred Mathematics leapt to mind.
-At some distance away in the center of the bottom planar face of the great dodec, a brownish minaret as big around as the central plaza of Riverbend rose up.
+A brownish minaret as big around as the central plaza of Riverbend rose up.
 Transparent crystalline faces defined its shape.
 A crackling cylinder of white, semi-coherent light energy some 100-meters in diameter roared upward as a beacon of semi-coherent light energy disappearing into a monumental annular ring in the dark aether defining the next level above.

 Hundreds upon hundreds of floors visible inside the minaret showed level upon level upon level of arcane, self-maintaining machinery with robotic jikiren rolling busily about on their mindless tasks.
 Visible through the smooth-as-glass faces, rectangular risers of open space held huge machines running along vertical monorails while performing unfathomable tasks.
 Inside the closest rectangular riser, a cylindrical artifice bigger than the biggest blue whale ran upward on its vertical monorail, stopped, and spat lightning from the pointed nose into a giant arc chute where it got transformed into rings of energy rising swiftly up the outside of a thick silver tube.
 Arrayed around the great minaret were four Sacred Solids as physical-metaphysical-constructs each larger than the 5-story court house in the central plaza of Riverbend.

-Completely rapt, Selene looked to the far left at a blue construct consisting of two enormous pyramids joined at their bases.
-Words sounded in her mind: East—Air—Octahedron—8-each equilateral triangular faces.
-Suspended on nothing but roiling azure energy, the Octahedron-of-Air slowly turned on its axis while leaving behind a fading trail of blue.
+Words sounded in her mind: East was Air.
+The Octahedron-of-Air slowly turned on its axis while leaving behind a fading trail of blue.
 The interior was also of blue sky with rolling white clouds forming and disappearing in a never-ending cycle of stormy weather.
-An olfactory sense of fresh air accompanied the visual wonder.

-In the center proceeding to the right with a turquoise trail defining its path, the Icosahedron-of-Water rose majestically up.
-Another set of terms arose in her mind: West—Water—Icosahedron—20-each equilateral triangular faces.
-The salt air scent of the sea seemed to fill her nostrils.
+West was Water in the form of an Icosahedron.
+Watching it, the salt air scent of the sea seemed to fill her nostrils.
 The icosahedron never settled on any consistent motion as if forever immersed in universal entropy.
 Oceanic floods flowed inside its equilateral, triangular surfaces roiling from surface-to-surface like waves perpetually falling and rising while forever clashing.

-Coming around the minaret on the left as she watched, the smell of green forest filled her senses when she locked her gaze onto the next Sacred Solid: North—Aerthe—Cube—6-each square faces.
+Coming around the minaret on the left as she watched, the smell of green forest filled her senses when she locked her gaze onto the next Sacred Solid for North.
 The Cube-of-Aerthe precessed continually as a four-dimensional hypercube impossible to visually comprehend.
 Green glowing rain forests seemed to grow and die in a perpetual warping of time itself.
 She found herself unable to look away or even blink, for it was more than a simple cube.
 It was a tesseract as defined by its continuously morphing edges.
 Where a cube would have had 12-edges, the vast tesseract before her had 16-edges always-morphing inward even as the remaining edges precessed outward.

 As the Sacred Solids slowly orbited the vast minaret, it seemed that each obeyed the path of its own respective sine wave.
 In group-mind now, their individual thoughts were known to all.
 For the dragons it was manageable, but not so for Selene.
 To break the mesmerizing hold which the incredible scene before them had on her human mind, Quang HuoYan held his hand before Selene’s eyes, “Do not gaze upon them, little human.
 They will forever hold thee enthralled even unto thine eventual death.
 Look only at the ancient thoroughfare before us, or pick one of us and look only there.”